transparency-dev/trillian-tessera/docs/performance.md

 # Tessera Storage Performance

-Tessera is designed to scale up and down to meet the needs of most currently envisioned workloads in a cost-effective manner.
+Tessera is designed to scale to meet the needs of most currently envisioned workloads in a cost-effective manner.

-All storage backends currently implemented have been tested to meet the write-throughput of CT-scale loads without issue.
+All storage backends have been tested to meet the write-throughput of CT-scale loads without issue.
 The read API of Tessera based logs scales extremely well due to the immutable resource based approach used, which allows for:
 1. Aggressive caching to be applied, e.g. via CDN
 2. Horizontal scaling of read infrastructure (e.g. object storage)[^1]